elihunter173/website/content/notes/ncsu/1f/csc116/index.md

   specify `BRANCH` then you're using the "upstream" branch, that is the branch on the server that your branch was made from.
 For this class it'll be master mostly.
-* `status`: Show status of current repostiroy.
+* `status`: Show status of current repository.
 Lists files added, files modified but unadded, etc.
 * `diff FILE`: Show the differences between last commit and current status.
 * `branch BRANCH`: Create a new branch off your current branch.